How SafeToNet works

 The way that we do this is to educate and inform both parents and children on appropriate actions to take and behaviors to follow which will help mitigate the risks so often encountered online so that children are more resilient digital citizens.

 The SafeToNet safeguarding software does this “in the moment” and as risks appear.

 The SafeToNet software was designed from the outset with privacy in mind.
 It uses artificial intelligence (AI) to automatically detect and filter risk.

 As everything is handled without human intervention, the software – like humans – can sometimes get it wrong.
 Sadly it cannot be perfect, however it works by getting to know your child over a period of time.
 We call this Machine Learning.

 During the Machine Learning phase, the software will make some mistakes but bear with it – like most of us it improves with age!

 As time passes the software will become more accurate and will better safeguard your child.

 The Safety Indicator adjusts depending on many factors.
 These include: the risk level of messages being typed; how many are filtered over a given period of time (e.g. many filtered messages in quick succession can indicate signs of aggression etc.); the time of day messages are being written; anomalies to behavior patterns that can suggest risk and many more.

 YOUR CHILD SEES WHAT YOU SEE

 The Safety Indicator is mirrored on both the parent’s and child’s devices.
-This helps a child to better understand how their risk changes during the day and so guides them to be safer digital citizens and crucially can form the basis of an informed conversation between parent and child.
+This helps a child to better understand how their risk changes throughout the day, guiding them to be safer digital citizens and, crucially, forming the basis of an informed conversation between parent and child.